Professor and Head

 Roman David, Communists and Their Victims: The Quest for Justice in the Czech Republic, Philadelphia: University of Pennsylvania Press, 2018.

-Awarded the tri-annual Concept Analysis Award by the Research Committee 01 on Concepts and Methods of the International Political Science Association in Madrid in 2012.
+Awarded the tri-annual Concept Analysis Award by Research Committee 01 on Concepts and Methods of the International Political Science Association in 2012.

 R. David, Umluva o pravech ditete: uvod do problematiky, Olomouc: Nakladatelstvi Olomouc, 1999.

 Roman David, “What we know about transitional justice: Survey and experimental evidence.”, Political Psychology: Advances in Political Psychology Vol. 38, Suppl.
 1, 151-177.